On the Edge: the relation between stellar and dark matter haloes of Milky Way-mass galaxies: Introduction

-The majority of the Milky Way's stars belong to its disk component and the bar; however a non-negligible fraction resides in the Milky Way's extended stellar halo \citep{milkywaymass}.
-Within the CDM paradigm, these halo stars are the result of tidal stripping of infalling dwarf galaxies\footnote{Some fraction of halo stars could also have come from the heating of the stellar disk stars by supernovae feedback or molecular clouds, or from encounters with dwarf galaxies \citep{bensona,zolotov_halo_insitu, font_insitu, yu_outflow_halo, gomez}.
-In this work, we exclusively consider the dwarf galaxy origin of stellar haloes.}.
+The majority of the Milky Way's stars belong to its disk component and the bar \citep{milkywaymass}; however a non-negligible fraction resides in the Milky Way's extended stellar halo.
+Within the CDM paradigm, these halo stars are the result of tidal stripping of infalling dwarf galaxies.
+Some fraction of halo stars could also have come from the heating of the stellar disk stars by supernovae feedback or molecular clouds, or from encounters with dwarf galaxies \citep{bensona,zolotov_halo_insitu, font_insitu, yu_outflow_halo, gomez}.
+A fraction of the stellar halo mass also stems from accreted globular clusters \citep{searle_zinn}, some of which can be observed in the process of disruption today \citep{odenkirchen_2001, mateu_2018, starkman_2020, piatti_2020}.
+In this work, we exclusively consider the build up of the stellar haloes due to accretion.
 The Sagittarius dwarf galaxy \citep{ibata_sag1,ibata_sag2} and its extended tidal tails \citep{majewski_sag_tails} are an example of this process happening at the present day.
 Past mergers experienced by the Milky Way are expected to have left an imprint in the phase-space structure of our Galaxy.
 Stars coming from the same progenitor can be seen to ``clump'' in angular momentum -- energy space \citep{helmi_de_zeeuw,gomez_helmi}.
-Spatially, mergers can leave an imprint in the form of `shells' and `streams' which have been observed in the Milky Way and nearby galaxies \citep{quinn,ibata_m31, mcconnachie_m31,cooper_shell, bernard_panstarss,shipp_des, stellar_stream_legacy_survey}.
+Spatially, mergers can leave an imprint in the form of `shells' and `streams' which have been observed in the Milky Way and nearby galaxies \citep{quinn, ibata_m31, mcconnachie_m31,cooper_shell, bernard_panstarss,shipp_des, stellar_stream_legacy_survey}.
 The identification of these features in the spatial distribution and kinematics of Milky Way's stars, coupled with their chemical abundances, give clues to the accretion history of our Galaxy \citep{johnston_accretion_history, bonaca}.
 Recently, some of these properties have been used to determine that Milky Way underwent a merger with an object now known as {\it Gaia Enceladus/Sausage} \citep{helmi_enceladus,sausage}.
 Other progenitors of the present-day Milky Way have been inferred from the chemo-kinematics of the Milky Way's accreted population of globular clusters \citep{kruijssen_gc}.

 In recent years, the {\it Gaia} satellite \citep{helmiGaia, gaia_edr3} has uncovered a number of disrupted objects within the Milky Way through the coherent kinematics of their stripped stars.
 Tools such as {\sc streamfinder} \citep{streamfinder} have been used to discover such objects with proper motions and deep photometry.
 This approach has been effective at identifying a number of globular cluster streams within the Milky Way.
 Some of these have been associated with dwarf galaxies which now make up the stellar halo \citep{malhan_mw_mergers}.
 Nevertheless, finding evidence of disrupted dwarf galaxies in stellar motions has proven to be more difficult.
 This is because the large velocity dispersion in dark matter-dominated dwarf galaxies result in more kinematically hot streams, where the orbits of stripped stars can vary substantially from that of the dwarf \citep{helmi_white}.
 Moreover, due to their higher mass, dwarf galaxies tend to sink into the centre of the Galaxy by dynamical friction \citep{amorisco_halo}.
 The stripped stars, particularly near the centre, become phase-mixed over time and the effectiveness of the integrals of motion in identifying coherent structures is then limited in the time-varying asymmetric potential of the Milky Way.
 For these reasons, it is the stars in the outer halo, with longer dynamical times, that likely hold clues on past mergers of our Galaxy.